mathieukapfer/trainingCpp/README.md

 It allow to create a new fonction by wrapping an existing one i.e changing the signature, in order to reduce the number of parameters.

-The function may be a function, functor, or method of object.
+The binded function may be a function, functor, or method of object.

 ``` C